davorpa/omdb-search-react-app/README.md

 To begin developing this project...

-1. Request for an API key using [the following form](https://www.omdbapi.com/apikey.aspx) and create an `env.local` file using `env.example` file.
+1. Request for an API key using [the following form](https://www.omdbapi.com/apikey.aspx) and create an `.env.local` file using `.env.example` file.

     ```properties
     VITE_OMDB_APIKEY="<Your API key>"